This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 - My desired annual return on investment – 10%

-Using these assumptions, the dividend discount model calculates the fair value of AbbVie stock at a lofty $168 per share.
+Using these assumptions, the dividend discount model calculates the fair value of AbbVie stock at a lofty $185 per share.
 Holy smokes!
 Gordon Growth tells us we have a screaming buy here.
-AbbVie is trading well under $100 per share.
+AbbVie has been trading around $100 per share.

 Time for another consumer goods stock.
 Let’s challenge snack food and beverage giant Pepsi with the dividend growth model formula.